Gunung Putri

 Because of its location, the district has earned itself a large population of commuters, and a high density of population, compared to the other districts in the regency, with the district's northern part being a "planned community", complete with house complexes, parks, schools, and other facilities, all being designed and built by real estates.
+The most northerly district (Bojong Kulur) projects deep into Bekasi city, which surrounds it on three sides.
 Apart from that, the central and southern portions of the district are also packed with houses, although the southern part centres more on being an industrial area.